MilaRCDias/mfe-demo/README.md

 $ yarn
 ```

+3. Copy the environment variables from the `.env.example` file, to your local or production `.env.*` file.

-3. To develop all apps and packages, run the following command:
+4. To develop all apps and packages, run the following command:

 ```bash
 $ yarn dev
 ```

-4. To build all apps and packages, run the following command:
+5. To build all apps and packages, run the following command:

 ```bash
 $ yarn build && yarn start